nourmahfood/Autonomous-Vehicle-Failures-and-Successes/README.md

 MyStore - Autonomous Vehicle Data Management

- Overview
 MyStore is a web-based application designed to manage and analyze data related to autonomous vehicles.
 It includes functionalities for tracking failures, successes, vehicle sensors, test scenarios, maintenance records, and more.

  Features